CodeCrafter19programmer/bakery/README.md

-# Sweet Delights Bakery Website
+# Genesis Cakes  Bakery Website

 A beautiful, modern bakery website built with React, TypeScript, Node.js, and Supabase.
 Features a responsive design with pink and pastel colors, WhatsApp ordering integration, and an admin dashboard.